 Attending a certified electrician school in Austin is the quickest way to become a licensed electrician.
-Training at an accredited school takes about six-and-a-half months.
+Training at an accredited school takes about seven-and-a-half months.
 You need 8,000 hours of work as an apprentice under a master electrician to become a journeyman electrician.
 You can then apply for a journeyman license and take the certification test.

 Austin is one of the fastest-growing cities in the United States, so the demand for certified electrical technicians is steadily increasing.
 If you're looking into a career as an electrician or journeyman, there are a few ways to get there.
 One option is to work as an apprentice to a licensed electrician.
 They will provide you with on-the-job training if you work with their company.
 But most apprenticeships last three or four years and require thousands of work hours.

 Another option is to enroll in a trade school or vocational school and learn the trade there.
 Schools provide trained staff and a classroom environment that includes hands-on instruction.
 After graduation, many electrician schools have connections with local businesses and nonprofit organizations that can lead to employment immediately after graduation.